openmfp/architecture/rfc/003-account-management-and-service-integration-using-a-central-control-plane.md

 The OpenMFP Control Plane will be KRM based.
 Using a Kubernetes Cluster directly as central control plane has various disadvantages:
 * Kubernetes by default, as it was build for running workloads, exposes a number of resources that are not relevant for the way OpenMFP intends to use the Central Control Plane, eg. Pods, Deployments and more.
 * API extensions using Custom Resource Definitions are visible across all Namespaces of a Kubernetes cluster.
-Limiting visibility of available API is a desirable feature.
+Limiting visibility of available APIs is a desirable feature.
-* Namespaces are by default non hierachical.
+* Namespaces in kubernetes are by default non hierachical.
 To be used as accounting structure namespaces can only be used as a pseudo hierachical structure by implementing a parent relationship between namespaces.
 * One OIDC configuration per kubernetes cluster.
 It is not possible to use a different OIDC configuration on an account/namespace level.
 * Its rather heavy weight.
 There are several control plane components that won't be used if a Kubernetes Cluster is only used as declarative control plane.